-How can you get information about your drug costs if you're receiving "Extra Help" with your Part D prescription drug costs?
+How can you get information about your drug costs?

-Most of our members qualify for and are getting "Extra Help" from Medicare to pay for their prescription drug plan costs.
-If you are in the "Extra Help" program, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
-We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
+Because you are eligible for Medicaid, you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
+Because you are in the "Extra Help" program, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
+We have sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
 If you don't have this insert, please call Member Services and ask for the "LIS Rider."
-(Phone numbers for Member Services are printed on the back cover of this booklet).

-SECTION 1 Introduction Section 1.1 Use this chapter together with other materials that explain
+Section 1.1 Use this chapter together with other materials that explain your drug coverage

 This chapter focuses on what you pay for Part D prescription drugs.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
 As explained in Chapter 5, not all drugs are Part D drugs - some drugs are excluded from Part D coverage by law.
-Some of the drugs excluded from Part D coverage are covered under Medicare Part A or Part B.
+Some of the drugs excluded from Part D coverage are covered under Medicare Part A or Part B under Medicaid.